-You never know what opportunities you’re going to find among the people you know in your life, which is why it’s so important to ask around and let people know you’re on the hunt for work.
+You never know what opportunities you’re going to find among the people you know in your life, so it’s so important to ask around and let people know you’re on the hunt for work.
 Don’t be afraid to network within your own social circles; some of these opportunities could be amazing!

 #7 – Shooting Too High

 “While we’re a fan of going for the best job you can, the world of work has a process, and you might be consistently unlucky if you’re applying for the best-paid jobs.
 Instead, it can be far better to get a job at the bottom and then take your time to work up to the top”, – shares Nikki Taylor, a recruitment manager for Big Assignments and State of Writing.